What are Roth IRA taxes & how do they work?

 Investing is one of the best ways to prepare financially for the future, but it also comes with some tax consequences.
 The good news is that retirement accounts tend to come with certain advantages that aren’t available for other brokerage accounts.

 Roth IRAs have unique tax benefits for investors, including tax-free growth and withdrawals.
-But because they don’t have the upfront tax benefits that some accounts offer, they aren’t right for everyone.
+But because they don’t have the upfront tax benefits that some accounts offer, they may not be appropriate for everyone.
 Keep reading to learn more about how Roth IRAs work, their tax benefits, and how they compare with other tax-advantaged retirement accounts.

-A Roth IRA — short for individual retirement account — is a tax-advantaged retirement plan that individuals can set up with brokerage firms and other financial institutions.1
+A Roth IRA — short for individual retirement arrangement account — is a tax-advantaged retirement plan that individuals can set up with brokerage firms and other financial institutions like commercial banks, investment companies, and credit unions.

 Read more: What is a Roth IRA?

-Roth IRA contributions are not tax-deductible.
-Unlike contributions to other retirement accounts, you won’t get an upfront tax benefit from those to your Roth IRA.
+Roth IRA contributions aren’t tax-deductible.
+Unlike contributions to other tax-advantaged retirement accounts, you won’t get an upfront tax benefit from those to your Roth IRA.
 However, once you’ve contributed the money to the account, you won’t be subject to any additional taxes.

 Roth IRA tax benefits

-Roth IRAs have three key benefits: tax-free investment growth, flexible and tax-free withdrawals, and no required minimum distributions.
+A Roth IRA can be a helpful tool to help you save for retirement.
+These accounts have a few key benefits: tax-free investment growth, flexible and tax-free withdrawals, early withdrawals of your contributions, and no required minimum distributions.

 Roth IRA tax-free investment growth

-Consider this: income tax rates range from 10% to 37%, depending on your income.2 Meanwhile, capital gains tax rates range from 0% to 20%.3 When investing in a taxable brokerage account, you would be subject to taxes when you earned interest or dividends on an investment or when you sold one of your investments for a gain.
+Consider this: Ordinary income tax rates range from 10% to 37%, depending on your income.1 Meanwhile, capital gains tax rates range from 0% to 20%.2 When investing in a taxable brokerage account, you would be subject to these taxes when you earned interest or dividends on an investment or when you sold one of your investments for a gain.
 But with a Roth IRA, you avoid these taxes altogether.

 By avoiding taxes, you allow your entire investment portfolio balance to stay intact and continue to grow.
 As a result, you’ll see your investments grow more quickly than you would outside of a tax-advantaged retirement account.

 It’s important to note that pre-tax retirement accounts such as traditional IRAs and 401(k)s also have tax-free investment growth.
-However, as we’ll talk about in a later section, you will eventually pay taxes on those dollars.
-With the Roth IRA, on the other hand, you’ll never pay taxes on those dollars again as long as you follow the withdrawal guidelines.
+However, as we’ll talk about later, you will eventually pay taxes when you withdraw those dollars.
+With the Roth IRA, on the other hand, you’ll never pay taxes when you withdraw those dollars again as long as you follow the withdrawal guidelines.

 Another key benefit of Roth IRAs, and the reason they have become so popular among investors, is they provide tax-free retirement income.
 Unlike pre-tax retirement accounts, Roth IRA contributions are made with dollars you’ve already paid taxes on.
 As a result, you won’t pay any income taxes on the money you withdraw from your account.